rodrygo03/PA5-Unordered-Map/REPORT.md

 Question 8
 ----------

 In our implementation, we stored an individual list in each bucket.
 But we can utilize other data structures in each bucket.
 What would be the runtime of the `find()` function given there is a linked list at every bucket (our implementation)?
 Let the number of elements in a the unordered map be `n` and the number buckets be `b`.
-Additionally, assume that our hash function evenly distributes the `n` elemens among the `b` buckets.
+Additionally, assume that our hash function evenly distributes the `n` elements among the `b` buckets.

 What is the runtime of the `find()` function given there is a binary search tree at every bucket (assuming the binary search tree is balanced)?